How to make money from social media

 You can also try becoming an Amazon Associate, allowing you to earn commission through affiliate links for promoting Amazon products.

-There’s over a million products to choose from, but commission rates vary greatly across different product categories.
+There are over a million products to choose from, but commission rates vary greatly across different product categories.

 Remember your followers will only trust you if you're balanced – only promote what you genuinely believe in and make sure to highlight any negatives too.

-Just remember that it's all about trust, and your followers will only buy into your recommendation if you provide genuine reviews.
+Just remember that it's all about trust, and your followers will only buy into your recommendations if you provide genuine reviews.

-This is great if you've already got knowledge in a niche or specific subject area, but it doesn't happen overnight.
+Selling non-fiction resources online is great if you've already got knowledge in a niche or specific subject area, but it doesn't happen overnight.

 In this case, the quality of your followers is definitely more important than the quantity.
 You want people who will engage with you on the subject and will invest in you enough to buy your products.